vprusso/toqito/docs/intro_tutorial.rst

 .. math::
     | GHZ \rangle = \frac{1}{\sqrt{2}} \left( | 000 \rangle + | 111 \rangle \right)

 is a well-known 3-qubit quantum state.
-We can invoke this using :code:`toqito` as
+We can invoke this using :code:`|toqito⟩` as

 .. code-block:: python